 First published in December 2007, the African Energy Atlas has become an indispensable resource for all energy industry professionals, policy makers and academics with an interest in the continent.

 The 2016/2017 edition was published in August 2016.

 Illustrating actual and planned projects across the upstream, downstream, and power sectors, the Atlas also features supporting analysis with sections on economic and financial trends.
-All maps in the new 92-page edition have been revised and updated.

 New upstream coverage includes a third map of Egypt providing greater detail for Red Sea acreage, a second map for the Niger Delta and an additional Angola map, allowing additional detail of the Lower Congo Basin and Cabinda.

 A typical power sector map shows the locations of actual and planned power generation facilities (indicated by type of plant) alongside existing and future transmission lines, including cross-border interconnectors.